DaramolaAdedeji/Full-Excel-Project-on-coffee-Orders/README.md

 Country

-📌 This replicates table joins commonly done in SQL, but implemented in Excel.
+(NOTE) This replicates table joins commonly done in SQL, but implemented in Excel.

 2. Product Data Enrichment (INDEX + MATCH)